Language: EN

 Package managers also handle dependency resolution.
 This means that if a package depends on other packages to function correctly, the package manager will automatically download and install the appropriate versions of those dependencies.

-Most programming languages, such as C#, Python, Java, or JavaScript or C++, for example, have one or several package formats and package managers.
+Most programming languages, such as C#, Python, Java, or JavaScript or C++, for example, have one or more package formats and package managers.
 In many cases, they come included with the development environment or the language itself.

-Examples of package managers
+Example of package managers

-It’s better to see it with some examples.
+Let’s see it with some examples.

 Node.js uses “NPM” (Node Package Manager) as its default package manager.
 To add, update, or remove packages, developers can use commands like: